dangcalvin/netbible/README.md

 # netbible
-File of cisco and other network-related commands and configs
+File of cisco and other network-related commands and configs.
+Intended for educational purposes only.